schumannl00/Segment_App/README.md

 ## Features

 - **User-friendly GUI** with drag-and-drop support
-- **DICOM filtering** by series description to select specific scans as everything above 1mm slice thickness
+- **DICOM filtering** by series description to select specific scans or with group labels (e.g. bone window if given in series description etc.)
 - ** Tested for different models** for various body parts:
   - Ankle (healthy and post op)
   - Shoulder
   - Pelvis
+  - Whole leg
 - **Pre-processing options**:
   - Left/right splitting for bilateral structures
   - Z-axis cutting for region-of-interest focus